RamyaHarika-Dadi/Data_Warehouse-Analytics_Portfolio_Project-Sales-SQL/README.md

 ---

-## 🚀 Project Goals
+## 🚀 Project Requirements

-### Data Engineering
+### Building the Data Warehouse (Data Engineering)

-- Import ERP and CRM data from CSVs into SQL Server.
+**Objective**
+Develop a modern data warehouse using SQL Server to consolidate sales data, enabling analytical reporting and informed decision-making.

+**Specifications**

+- **Data Sources**: Import data from two source systems (ERP and CRM) provided as CSV files.
-- Cleanse and standardize data to ensure consistency.
+- **Data Quality**: Cleanse and resolve data quality issues prior to analysis.
-- Integrate data sources into a unified warehouse.
+- **Integration**: Combine both sources into a single, user-friendly data model designed for analytical queries.
-- Implement the Medallion Architecture (Bronze, Silver, Gold layers).
+- **Scope**: Focus on the latest dataset only; historization of data is not required.
+- **Documentation**: Provide clear documentation of the data model to support both business stakeholders and analytics teams.

+---

-### Data Analytics
+### BI: Analytics & Reporting (Data Analysis)

+**Objective**
-- Develop SQL queries to extract business insights on:
+Develop SQL-based analytics to deliver detailed insights into:

-  - 🧑 Customer Behavior
+- Customer Behavior
-  - 📦 Product Performance
+- Product Performance
-  - 💰 Sales Trends
+- Sales Trends

-- Build reports to support data-driven decision-making.
+These insights empower stakeholders with key business metrics, enabling strategic decision-making.

 ---
 ## 📂 Repository Structure